 Asamoa et al. (1990) reviewed 134 cases of paediatric jaw tumours in Nigeria from 1973-1984, a period of eleven years.
 Of these, 79 (59%) represented malignant tumours.
 The most common tumour was Burkitt's lymphoma, accounting for 76% of all the malignant tumours.
 This was followed in decreasing order of frequency by non-Burkitt's lymphoma, sarcoma (fibrosarcoma, rhabdomyosarcoma and osteosarcoma) and carcinoma (squamous cell carcinoma and anaplastic carcinoma).
 The average age of the patients at the time of diagnosis was 8,5 years and their ages ranged from 2-14 years.
 The mandible and the maxilla were equally involved.
 Males were more commonly affected than females.
 The most common presenting symptom was a rapidly enlarging swelling, except for the fibrosarcomas, where toothache was a common complaint.
 This often lead to tooth extraction, which was followed by a rapid growth of the lesion from the socket.
 Although survival rates were not given, the malignant lesions were found to have a poor prognosis.
-Late presentation due to the parents, poverty, ignorance on the part of lack of facilities, wrong diagnosis, and failure by the primary health worker to make early referrals were cited as reasons for the poor WESTERN CAPE prognosis.
+Late presentation due to ignorance on the part of the parents, poverty, facilities, wrong diagnosis, and failure by the primary health worker to make early referrals were cited as reasons for the poor prognosis.